jhoff13/wastewater-coassembly-nextflow/README.md

 ![image](https://github.com/jhoff13/wastewater-coassembly-nextflow/assets/84932390/8d5d0106-1b9d-4fc1-acd3-71664ac21941)

-## Future Work:
+### Future Work:
-The trouble was getting Nextflow to interact with the reads stored on S3.
+The trouble was getting Nextflow to concatenate the reads stored on S3.
 I was treating the paths as strings and trying to solve pythonically which was flawed.
 You need to pass them as paths and use NextFlow (fusion enabled) to handle them.

 Below is a gitpage with a coassembly workflow that could be referenced for future work: